influxdata/docs-v2/content/telegraf/v1.22/install.md

 ### NTP

 Telegraf uses a host's local time in UTC to assign timestamps to data.
-Use the Network Time Protocol (NTP) to synchronize time between hosts; if hosts' clocks aren't synchronized with NTP, the timestamps on the data can be inaccurate.
+Use the Network Time Protocol (NTP) to synchronize time between hosts.
+If hosts' clocks aren't synchronized with NTP, the timestamps on the data might be inaccurate.

 ## Installation